porameht/python-openai-generate-natural-language/README.md

-# The duck AI Blog Writer with OpenAI GPT-3
+# The duck AI Blog Writer with OpenAI GPT-3 davinci

 Create an AI blog writing tool with Open AI API.